(Updated August 2022)

 Section A. Qualifications

 c.
 Commercial member.
 This classification shall be open to persons not currently employed by a governmental agency whose livelihood derives principally from activities of a commercial or professional nature directly related to government finance.
 The board of directors may adopt other categories within the Commercial member classification.
 Commercial members that cease to be employed, for whatever reason, may continue as a commercial member through the end of the membership year or until they are once again employed under the commercial membership categorization, whichever comes first.
 If a commercial member accepts employment outside the commercial eligibility, the member’s categorization shall change effective with their first date of new employment, and all rights and privileges of the new classification shall immediate take effect.
 Dues for the new category will be assessed upon the beginning of the next membership year.

 Section B. Membership Determination

-Processing of new members and changes in classification of membership may be delegated by the president to the secretary-treasurer.
-Any dispute involving eligibility for or classification of membership shall be resolved by a unanimous vote of the president, administration committee chair and secretary-treasurer, or lacking such a unanimous vote, by a two-thirds (2/3) vote of the board of directors.
+Any dispute involving eligibility for or classification of membership shall be resolved by a unanimous vote of the president, president-elect, immediate past president and secretary-treasurer, or lacking such a unanimous vote, by a two-thirds (2/3) vote of the board of directors.
 The Board of Directors may delegate such determination.

 Section C. Dues and Assessments

-- Dues shall be determined from time to time by the board of directors.
+- Dues by category shall be determined from time to time by the board of directors.
 No Chapter shall be authorized to collect separate dues.

 - No assessments, other than dues, may be levied except by affirmative vote of two-thirds (2/3) of municipal members in good standing.
-If the vote is not held at a regular meeting, then the said vote shall be taken by mailed ballot or any other means approved by the board of directors.
+Said vote shall be taken by ballot or any other means approved by the board of directors.

 Section D. Rights and Privileges

 Persons of all classifications shall be accorded full rights and privileges as provided hereinafter except that only those persons in the municipal member classification shall be eligible to serve on the CSMFO board of directors, hold a leadership position on a CSMFO standing committee, or serve as a chapter leader.
-All members in good standing shall be accorded the right to vote, serve as an officer on a CSMFO Committee, or hold office.
+All members in good standing shall be accorded the right to vote, except that only municipal members shall vote on by-laws amendments.

 Section A. Directors